codepath/android_guides/Twitter-Persistence-With-Room.md

 }
 ```

 **Note:** Room does not support nested objects out of the box.
-There are a couple ways to go about it: [define relationships between objects](https://developer.android.com/training/data-storage/room/relationships); [use TypeConverter for complex data](https://developer.android.com/training/data-storage/room/referencing-data).
+There are a couple ways to go about it: [define relationships between objects](https://developer.android.com/training/data-storage/room/relationships) or [use TypeConverter for complex data](https://developer.android.com/training/data-storage/room/referencing-data).
 In this guide we will describe how to create one-to-many relationship between `User` and `Tweet`.

 ### Using Foreign key for User